hsinnan75/MapCaller/README.md

-MapCaller: An efficient and versatile approach for short-read alignment and variant detection in high-throughput sequenced genomes
+MapCaller: An efficient and versatile approach for short-read mapping and variant identification using high-throughput sequenced data.
 ===================

 Developers: Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu.
 Institute of Information Science, Academia Sinica, Taiwan.